priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

 This project is for anyone who may need to book a cab for different servces.

 The site is comprised of five main sections.
 Each of these section is made up of sub sctions which are the pages for the website.
-These consists primarily of Cab, Brands,, Types, Users and Admin sections.
+These consists primarily of Cab, Brands, Types, Users and Admin sections.

 The Home page contains information about the services on offer.
 The navigation bar contains the following links: